• Skip to primary navigation

 Not only does setting up your ingredients ahead of time speed up the cooking process, it also helps ensure you have everything you need to make the dish.

 Turkey thighs are typically available at your local grocery stores from September through December.
-Check with your the manager of the meat department or a local butcher to order them during the rest of the year.
+Check with the manager of the meat department or a local butcher to order them during the rest of the year.

 Made with simple ingredients